 Looking for some fun summer activities for kids that you can do this summer?
 Me too!
 Check out this list!

-Whether it’s due to location, time, or resources, we can’t always get out of the house to see something new.
-So, let’s bring the NEW to us.
+We can’t always get out of the house to see something new, whether it’s due to location, time, or resources.
+So let’s bring the NEW to us.
 There are LOTS of GREAT activities right at our fingertips that we can use to make each day memorable!

 We’ve compiled a list of 55 fun summer activities your kids can do this summer without having to make reservations, fight the crowds, or break the bank.

 Take a deep breath.
-We got this, fellow mamas!
+We’ve got this, fellow mamas!

 We’ve compiled our list of 55 fun summer activities for kids in categories to help you stay focused on what’s most important.
 Not to mention, we all want “well-rounded” kids, right?
-That just really means that we are constantly working on all of the areas of our lives, and not just certain ones.
+That really just means that we are constantly working on all areas of our lives, not just certain ones.

 I would encourage you to select items from each category.
 You might choose more in one than another, but at least try a few in each category.